battle-tactics-strategies

 Troop Composition

 Both armies were composed primarily of Norman knights and infantry, supplemented by allied contingents.
-Henry I's forces included knights from England, Normandy, Brittany, and Maine, as well as mercenaries from Flanders.
+Henry I's forces included knights from England, Normandy, Brittany, and Maine, as well as mercenaries from Flanders—soldiers renowned for their skill with the longsword and disciplined fighting on foot.
 Robert's army consisted mostly of Norman barons loyal to him, along with a contingent from the county of Mortain under William, Count of Mortain.

-- Heavy Cavalry (Knights): The backbone of Norman armies, armored in chainmail hauberks and conical helmets, riding warhorses bred for speed and endurance.
+- Heavy Cavalry (Knights): The backbone of Norman armies, armored in chainmail hauberks and conical helmets with nasal guards, riding warhorses bred for speed and endurance.
+Each knight carried a long kite shield and a straight-bladed sword, with a lance for shock charges.

 Armor and Weapons

 By 1106, Norman warriors wore knee-length mail hauberks with long sleeves and integral hoods (coifs).
-Helmets were often conical with a nasal guard.
-Knights carried long kite shields that offered protection for the whole body when mounted or on foot.
-Primary weapons included the straight-bladed sword, the lance for mounted charges, and the two-handed battle-axe, which remained a symbol of Norman martial tradition.
-Henry's troops were particularly well-equipped, benefiting from the resources of the English treasury.
+Helmets were often conical with a nasal guard, offering good protection while allowing visibility—critical for coordinating complex maneuvers.
+Knights carried long kite shields that offered full-body protection when mounted or on foot.
+Primary weapons included the straight-bladed sword, used for slashing and thrusting; the lance for mounted charges, often couched under the arm for power; and the two-handed battle-axe, which remained a symbol of Norman martial tradition and could cleave armor.
+Henry's troops were particularly well-equipped, benefiting from the resources of the English treasury and the silver mines of the Peak District.

 Key Norman Strategies Employed at Tinchebray